wp-plugins/bg-biblie-references/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-will highlight references to the Bible text with links to site of "The Alphabet of Faith"
+...will highlight references to the Bible text with links to site "The Alphabet of Faith".

 == Description ==